Meta-analysis (MA)

 3. Choose and Apply a Statistical Model

-- Fixed-effect model assumes a single true effect across all studies (less appropriate when heterogeneity exists)
+- The fixed-effect model assumes a single true effect across all studies (less appropriate when heterogeneity exists)

 - Random-effects model assumes effect sizes vary across studies due to underlying differences (preferred in most movement science applications)